tylermcinnes/long-read-assembly-one-day/docs/pages/4_assembly_qc.md

 ![asmgene](https://github.com/GenomicsAotearoa/long-read-assembly/blob/main/docs/images/qc/asmgene.png?raw=true)

-A perfect asesmbly would have %MMC be zero, while a higher fraction indicates the assembly has collapsed some of these multi-copy genes.
+A perfect assembly would have %MMC be zero, while a higher fraction indicates the assembly has collapsed some of these multi-copy genes.
 Additionally, you can look at the presence (or absence!) of expected single-copy genes in order to check gene completeness of the assembly.

 The output will be a tab-delimed list of metrics and the value of that metric for the reference and for your given assembly.
 The line **full_sgl** gives the number of single-copy genes present in the reference and your assembly&mdash;if these numbers are off-balanced, then you might have false duplications, which are also pointed out on the **full_dup** line.
 For the multi-copy genes, you can look at **dup_cnt** to see the number of multi-copy genes in the reference and see how many of those genes are still multi-copy in your assembly.
 You can then use these values to calculate %MMC via the formula `1 - (dup_cnt asm / dup_cnt ref)`.